stqqrm/bex.vim/README.md

 ## Features

 * Support for rendering images with chafa.
-(Of course only works well with true color)
+(Works well with true color)

 ## Usage